gpinaki/evalmate/README.md

 A FastAPI-based API for evaluating LLM-generated responses using various quality metrics.

+## About This Project

+This API is built on top of [DeepEval](https://github.com/confident-ai/deepeval), an open-source framework for evaluating LLM applications.
+The project extends DeepEval's capabilities with:

+- A structured API for easy integration
+- Multiple evaluation modes for different use cases
+- Cost estimation and resource tracking
+- Additional custom safety metrics

+DeepEval provides the core evaluation metrics, while this project adds the API layer, configuration options, and extended functionality.

 ## Features

 - Multiple evaluation modes for different use cases